00010035/DevOps/docker_swarm/installation.md

 4. Back on the Swarm Manager:
     ```bash
+    # Verify Swarm nodes
     docker node ls
     ```

 This completes the Docker Swarm setup with a manager and two worker nodes.

-For additional information or troubleshooting, refer to the Docker documentation.
+Make sure to replace placeholders like `[Private IP of the Swarm Manager]` with the actual private IP address of your Swarm Manager.
+Also, include any additional details specific to your setup or project.